 If you are insured and currently have benefits that cover licensed massage therapy, we will run each 60-minute session through your individual plan.
 Each insurance plan is different and will reimburse/cover your session at a different rate.
 Some plans require a co-pay (similar to Physical Therapy), while others will be applied to your deductible.
 If the massage session is billed through your insurance, you will be held responsible for the charges not covered by your plan.
 We do offer self-pay rates for those who do not have insurance or whose benefits are exhausted.

 If you are having massage for stress reduction or maintenance of health, anything from weekly to monthly sessions can aid your body in achieving maximum vitality.

-If you are being treated for a specific problem, our LMT initially recommends sessions between 4 days and one week apart, so that the progress can be accurately monitored.
+If you are being treated for a specific problem, our licensed massage therapist initially recommends sessions between 4 days and one week apart, so that the progress can be accurately monitored.
 However, a specific frequency may be required by the physician’s prescription.
 Keep in mind that each case is different and will be addressed uniquely so that issues can be treated appropriately.

 - Aids exceptionally with injury rehabilitation.

 - Breaks down adhesions and scar tissue.